Kotlin/analysis-api/Writerside/topics/KaAnonymousObjectSymbol.md

 # KaAnonymousObjectSymbol

-Represents anonymous object symbols, such as:
+Represents an anonymous object declaration, such as:

 ```Kotlin
 object : Runnable {